 Engagement is a key driver of the marketing results listed above.
 Engaged viewers are more likely to like, share and buy.
-When content is shared to other platforms like Facebook and YouTube, that measurable engagement is good for them, too.
-So the more engaging your content is, the cheaper it gets to promote, and the more likely it is to drive sales.
+So platforms like Facebook and YouTube want you to share engaging content.
+The more engaging it is, the cheaper it gets to promote, and the more sales you’ll get.
 That’s why it’s worth focusing on creating engaging videos.

 So, if you aren’t using video marketing yet, what’s holding you back?